Achille44/FreeSpace2-French-Translations/README.md

 default is the English language.
 If the other languages are not present in the file, you can add it yourself, and the SCP engine will recognize it.
 It means that all strings located in that section will be used depending on the language set in Knossos launcher.

-string.tbl and tstring.tbl can be extended (https://wiki.hard-light.net/index.php/Modular_Tables) with other files using the following pattern:
+strings.tbl and tstrings.tbl can be extended (https://wiki.hard-light.net/index.php/Modular_Tables) with other files using the following pattern:
-- for string.tbl => xxxxx-lcl.tbm
+- for strings.tbl => xxxxx-lcl.tbm
-- for tstring.tbl => xxxxx-tlc.tbm
+- for tstrings.tbl => xxxxx-tlc.tbm

 The author of the mod could have created some files extending the original translation files.
 It is the case for the mod Between The Ashes for example, with the following files which contain translation strings: